Home/Projects/Loft Conversion

 Project guide · 2026

-Loft Conversion Planning Permission in London: The Complete 2026 Guide
+Loft Conversion Planning Permission: The Complete 2026 Guide

 A loft conversion turns the roof space into habitable rooms.
 Common forms include rear dormers, hip-to-gable, mansard and velux-only conversions.
-Most are PD for houses but several constraints apply in London.
+Most are PD for houses but several constraints apply.

 Typical cost